mccright/rand-notes/Commercial_Surveillance_Notes.md

   * Do you donate to given politicians? ...how much?  ...when?
   * Do you donate to given political parties? ...how much?  ...when?
   * Do you donate to given PACs? ...how much?  ...when?
+* Which politicians have you criticized?
+Where were you at the time?
+Who was "*with*" you at the time?
 * Do you vote? (*where, when, pattern[s] over time, etc.*)
 * What vehicles do you drive (*or ride*)?
   * When do you drive (*or ride*)?
   * Where do you drive (*or ride*)?
 How long do you stay at any given destination?
   * What are your fine-grained behaviors when you drive?
+What types of risk characteristics do you exhibit when you drive?
   * Who else is in the vehicle when you drive (*or ride*)
 * What transportation services do you consume?
   * When do you use them?